Disorder, entropy and harmonic functions: The entropy argument

-Let us give one example which is not embedded in $\Z^d$, and in fact has unbounded degrees. \begin{example}[Poisson point process] Examine a Poisson point process in $\R^d$.
-Add the point 0 (this is often called ``the Palm process'') and let it be the root.
+\begin{example}[(Poisson point process)] Examine a Poisson point process in~$\R^d$.
+Add the point 0 (this is often called ``the Palm process''), and let it be the root.
 Construct a graph by some process invariant under translations of $\R^d$.
 For example, connect any two points by an edge with weight which depends on their Euclidean distance \cite{CFP} or construct the Delauney triangulation \cite{FGG}.
-Give each configuration a ``probability proportional to the total weight of 0''.
-The resulting process is stationary and diffusive (see {\em e.g.}~\cite[\S 2.1]{CFP} or \cite[Lemma A.1]{FGG} for stationarity --- subdiffusivity can be deduced from \cite[Section 2]{BP89} or from the two previous papers).
+Give each configuration a ``probability proportional to the total weight of 0.''
+The resulting process is stationary and diffusive; see, for example, \cite{CFP}, Section~2.1 or \cite{FGG}, Lemma A.1, for stationarity---subdiffusivity can be deduced from \cite{BP89}, Section~2, or from the two previous papers.
 Hence our theorem applies. \end{example}

 The previous examples dealt with random walks which are diffusive.
 An interesting situation, which cannot hold in the case of groups, is environments with subdiffusive behavior.
 We give four examples of these.